TeamPAGOS/PAGOS/docs/User Guide/Quantities and Magnitudes.md

 # Quantities and Magnitudes

 ## Basics
-This package is designed with a number of "numerical safeguards".
-Quantities used in PAGOS may contain units, and uncertainties.
+Quantities used in PAGOS may contain units.
 Functions in PAGOS are designed for use with `Quantity` objects from [Pint](https://pint.readthedocs.io/en/stable/), but can also be used with regular Python datatypes.
 The following code produces such a quantity representing the speed 11.2 m/s.
 ```py
 from pagos import Q
 mySpeed = Q(11.2, 'm/s')